jimstev2447/be-nc-news/README2.md

 `npm test` runs the tests for the app which tests all the endpoints and expected behavoiurs

 `npm run test-utils` runs tests for the db utils

-scripts to run tests for app and utils

 ## Hosted Site